LukasFuchs/GeoModBox.jl/docs/src/man/DiffTwoD.md

 The numerical results are compared with the analytical solution of a Gaussian temperature distribution to assess accuracy and performance.

 Each numerical scheme is briefly outlined in the following sections.
 For further details regarding the numerical background, refer to the [1D solver documentation](DiffOneD.md).

+## Temperature Field Management

+In the **explicit solver** and the **defect correction method**, the *extended temperature field*, which includes ghost nodes, is required to compute the temperature at the new time step.
+The current temperature values at the centroids are assigned to this extended field to serve as the *old* temperature.

+For the remaining solvers, the current temperature field at the centroids is used to construct the known right-hand side vector.
+The corresponding coefficient matrices are assembled to solve for the unknown temperature at the next time step.

 ## Boundary Conditions